OsmosisSecurity/osmosissecurity.github.io/index.md

 ![Expertise](/assets/expertise.jpg){: style="border:2px solid black; padding:2px"}

 We specialize in providing creative solutions to your security and compliance concerns.
-We provide myriad penetration testing, gap analysis, reverse engineering and risk assessment services for startups to fortune 500 companies.
+We provide myriad penetration testing, gap analysis, reverse engineering and risk assessment services for startups to Fortune 500 companies.
 Osmosis Security is uniquely positioned with specialized expertise to work within on-prem, data center and cloud architecture (AWS, GCP & Azure).
 We advocate for you with your auditors, explaining how your cloud architecture and security controls meet compliance standards, using language and concepts learned from years as active auditors ourselves.

 We serve the tech community in San Francisco, CA. Our clients are experts themselves, so when they need help, they engage with proven experts.
 The startups of today are the Fortune 500/100 companies of tomorrow, and Osmosis Security is the security consultancy that guides 40+ major Bay Area companies.